ys4ber/philo/README.md

 - [ ] Resource cleanup on exit
 - [ ] Proper use of mutexes/semaphores
 - [ ] Accurate timing management

-## 🎨 Bonus Part

-The bonus part involves implementing the same simulation using processes instead of threads and semaphores instead of mutexes.

-Key differences:
-- Use of `fork()` instead of threads
-- Semaphores for synchronization
-- Shared memory management
-- Different project structure

 ## ⚖️ License